siqb/CarND-Behavioral-Cloning-P3/README.md

 #### Model Architecture

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

-I did not use the Keras ```Lambda``` layer for data normalization or the Keras ```Cropping2D``` for cropping because I implemented a seperate preprocessing function using more traditional techniques to perform these tasks instead.
-This same preprocessing function is called during training and inference.
-There may be a performance penalty to using this approach over Keras but I chose this way because I felt more comfortable with it at the time.
-If I were to go back and redo this part, I would try in Keras and benchmark the performance difference.

-I followed the NVIDIA arhcitecture with some modifications.
-For reference, here is the architecture as published on the NVIDIA blog:
+I followed the NVIDIA architecture with some modifications.
+As I mentioned above, I built it up backwards, from the last layer to the first which is a painfully slow way of doing it.
+For reference, here is a diagram of the architecture as published on the NVIDIA blog:

 ![alt text][image6]

 Here's how my implementation looks in code: